When Is It Time To Replace Your Hot Tub Cover?

 Holes in the vinyl may result in heat escaping, ultimately causing high electricity bills.
 Additionally, tears at the hinge/fold will not allow the cover to sit properly on the hot tub.

-- The jacuzzi hot tub cover is too heavy to lift and can’t be removed.
+- The Jacuzzi hot tub cover is too heavy to lift.

 After rains, an old worn-out cover may absorb a lot of water causing it to weigh much more than a new cover.
 Water-logged covers will wick away heat from the heated hot tub causing the electrical bill to skyrocket!